pi9min/gonpe/README.md

-# ponpe-server
+# gonpe

-ponpe-server is video management server written by golang.
+gonpe is video management server written by golang.

 # Setup